c-jeremy/gemini-web-chat/README.md

 This application can be deployed on Vercel with minimal configuration:

-1. Push your code to GitHub
+1. Star & Fork this repo
-2. Import your repository to Vercel
+2. Import your repository at Vercel
 3. Add your environment variables in the Vercel project settings
 4. Deploy!